-FTA requires project oversight that is proactive, includes investigation of issues and conditions, dialogue and problem solving with the project sponsor, and provision of professional opinions and recommendations for action.
+FTA requires project oversight that is proactive and includes investigation of issues and conditions, dialogue, and problem solving with the project sponsor.
+Oversight should also include the provision of professional opinions and recommendations for action.
 Reports that support the oversight activities should be concise and provide FTA with critical input to its decision making on project advancement and funding.